-A Direct Consolidation Loan combines different federal student loans into a single loan, resulting in one monthly payment.
+A Direct Consolidation Loan combines federal student loans into a single loan with one monthly payment.
 If you have multiple federal student loans, this could be one way to simplify the repayment process and more easily stay on top of student loan payments.
-It will also set you up for eventual loan forgiveness, based on some requirements for different loan types and income-driven repayment plans.
+With a Direct Consolidation Loan, you are also eligible for student loan forgiveness and income-driven repayment programs.

 While consolidation of student loans can lower your monthly payment by extending your repayment timeline, you typically end up paying more overall due to the additional interest you pay when lengthening your loan term.
 Before you commit, make sure to run the numbers and consider the pros and cons of a Direct Consolidation Loan.